 No stranger to lists or big announcements, Amazon is a name we want to keep a close eye on as well.
 I went really hands-on with the Amazon Connect platform when it was originally launched back in 2017, as well as their Amazon Chime meeting solution.
 While we haven’t heard much about the platform since, we are very curious to see how Amazon will continue to push their focus on Unified and Enterprise Communications.

 In fact, the General Manager of Amazon Connect, Pasquale DeMaio, will be hosting one of the major Keynote presentations at the conference.
-According to their description, Enterprise Connect writes that Pasquale “led the effort to bring Amazon Connect from an Amazon-wide customer service tool to a publicly available service from AWS.”
+According to their description, Enterprise Connect writes that Pasquale “led the effort” to bring Amazon Connect from being only available Amazon-wide to being a publicly available service from AWS.
+The affordable Amazon Connect pricing structure makes it even more accessible to businesses of all sizes.

 Sticking with the theme of customer experience and engagement, RingCentral in particular has made a lot of news recently on this front specifically — along with a big interest being placed on new Artificial Intelligence capabilities as well.
 For example, back last year in October, we had reported that RingCentral acquired AI-focused Customer Interaction platform Dimelo.